JoeyShapiro/Oreo/README.md

 should close port, but dont need to. later close and use docker port

 im still not happy with the secrets importing layout. maybe ask around

+using ngrok works. binding ngrok to 443 causes ssl errors, i guess 443 is NATIVE ssl any other port fails, but 8080